datacarpentry/spreadsheet-ecology-lesson/instructor_notes.md

 - While your data is now neatly organized, it still might have errors or missing data or other problems.
 It's like you put all your data in the right drawers, but the drawers might still be messy.
-The next lesson is going to teach you OpenRefine which is great for data cleaning and for some of the quality control checking that we touched on in this lesson.
+The next lesson is going to teach you OpenRefine which is great for data cleaning and for some of the quality control that we touched on in this lesson.
 It also has the advantage that it automatically keeps track of the steps you take.